Analysis of Shuffling Beyond Pure Local Differential Privacy: Introduction

 \item We theoretically analyze the blanket divergence including the exact leading constant factor and summarize its leading behavior by a single shuffle index $\chi$, yielding mechanism-aware bounds and a necessary-and-sufficient optimality condition.

 \item We develop an FFT-based blanket-divergence accountant with rigorous relative-error $O(\eta)$ guarantees and near-linear $\widetilde O(n/\eta)$ running time.

-\item We empirically validate our asymptotic and FFT-based analysis, and in a distribution-estimation task we show that generalized Gaussian mechanisms achieve favorable privacy-accuracy trade-offs compared with pure local DP mechanisms. \end{itemize}
+\item We empirically validate our asymptotic and FFT-based analysis, and in a distribution-estimation task we show that generalized Gaussian mechanisms achieve favorable privacy-utility trade-offs compared with pure local DP mechanisms. \end{itemize}